jonaslagoni/asyncapi-miniseries/docs/Part 2 - Implementation.md

 ag "../AsyncAPI/GameServer.yaml" @asyncapi/ts-nats-template --output "./GeneratedNatsClient"
 ```

-Where we use the AsyncAPI generator (`ag`) and tells it to use our AsyncAPI definition for the game server (`"../AsyncAPI/GameServer.yaml"`), and use the ts-nats-template as template (`@asyncapi/ts-nats-template`) and output the generated files to the folder `GeneratedNatsClient` (`--output "./GeneratedNatsClient"`).
+Where we use the AsyncAPI generator (`ag`) and tells it to use our AsyncAPI definition for the **game server** (`"../AsyncAPI/GameServer.yaml"`), and use the ts-nats-template (`@asyncapi/ts-nats-template`) and output the generated files to the folder `GeneratedNatsClient` (`--output "./GeneratedNatsClient"`).

-Once the client have been generated we need to install all it's dependencies and build it.
+Once the client have been generated, we need to install all it's dependencies and build it.
 We do so by changing directory into the output directory and running the command `npm i && npm run build`.

-We also add the generated client to the dependency list.
+Next we add the generated client to the dependency list of the **game server**

 ```json
 ...